MoniPar/tailors_thimble/README.md

     - information that is not theirs - 403,
     - information that does not exist anymore - 404,
-    - or if something has gone wrong with the server and cannot retrieve database - 500
+    - something has gone wrong with the server and cannot retrieve database - 500

 * The styles are consistent with the rest of the website and are also responsive.